Friends of the Parks: Free Lecture

-Where: The IDEA Studio, 111 E. Wacker Drive, #222 Register here.
-The Netsch Lecture Series is free and open to the public.
+Where: Click here to register for the FREE virtual Netsch Lecture The Netsch Lecture Series is free and open to the public.

 About the Friends of the Parks’ Walter Netsch Lecture Series

 The series honors renowned architect Walter Netsch’s vision and leadership that changed the culture of the Chicago Park District in the 1980’s.
-The lecture series offers free quarterly lectures on topics of parks, the environment, urban planning and public policy.
-There hasn’t been a lecture since 2017.
-Glad to see they’re back.
+My understanding is that after Harold Washington died he wasn’t supported and resigned and many of the changes Netsch made were undone and patronage and mismanagement resumed at the Park District.
+Anyway, the lecture series offers free quarterly lectures on topics of parks, the environment, urban planning and public policy.